 Marblehead Lighthouse- Marblehead, OH

 Driving into Marblehead with the kids will make you think one thing “I want a few days here.”
 The downtown district is full of pubs, restaurants, and craft shops, but you’ll pass it all as you head to the Lighthouse.
 The Marblehead Lighthouse not only stands out for its beauty and idyllic setting, it is the oldest lighthouse in continuous operation on all of the Great Lakes.
-Built in 1821 on the limestone shore, the 1880 Keeper’s cottage still stands and now houses a museum for the lighthouse.
+The 1821 Lighthouse sits on the limestone shore and the 1880 Keeper’s cottage still stands and now houses a museum for the lighthouse.
 You are able to climb the stairs to the top of the lighthouse, but hours are seasonal and tickets sell quickly.
 Arrive early!
 As if watching sailboats and barges go by isn’t enough for your kids, they can gaze longingly at Cedar Point Amusement Park- just 6 miles away.
 If I didn’t convince you enough, they’ll be ready to head there next. 🙂

 Have you been to any of these destinations?
-What are you adding to your Summer Bucket List?

 Check out more to do in Sandusky, Ohio!